jasonm23/onlisp-markdown/onlisp.md

 Because rec refers to a call instead of a value, we can use on-cdrs to create functions which return multiple values.
-The ﬁnal function in Figure 15.4, maxmin, takes advantage of this possibility to ﬁnd both the maximum and minimum ele- ments in a single traversal of a list:
+The ﬁnal function in Figure 15.4, maxmin, takes advantage of this possibility to ﬁnd both the maximum and minimum elements in a single traversal of a list:

 ```
 > (maxmin ’(3 4 2 8 5 1 6 7))